guregu/eng/README.md

 ## Audio

-`Sounds` are loaded entirely in to memory, designed for sound effects.
-Files ending with `.flac`, and `.wav` will be loaded as Sounds.
+`SFX` are loaded entirely in to memory, designed for sound effects.
+Files ending with `.flac-sfx`, and `.wav` will be loaded as Sounds.

 `Streams` are streamed, designed for background music.
-Files ending with `.flac-s`.
-This system is pretty dumb/hacky so I will fix it eventually.
+Files ending with `.flac`.

+The `Sound` interface abstracts around both of these.
+This system is pretty dumb/hacky so I may fix it eventually.

 ## Desktop